-The Board of Trustees (the "Board") of the Long Island Power Authority ("LIPA") is requested to adopt a resolution: (i) approving the annual report on the Board Policy on Customer Value and Affordability (the "Policy") for the period since the last annual review; (ii) finding that LIPA has complied with the Policy; and (iii) approving amendments to the Policy, which resolution is attached hereto as Exhibit "A".
+The Board of Trustees (the Board) of the Long Island Power Authority (LIPA) is requested to adopt a resolution approving the annual report on the Board Policy on Customer Value, Affordability, and Rate Design (the Policy) for the period since the last annual review and finding that LIPA has complied with the Policy, which resolution is attached hereto as Exhibit "A".

 By Resolution No. 1318, dated September 21, 2016, the Board adopted the Policy.
 The purpose of the Policy is to set reasonable objectives for LIPA's electric rates and rate design and to review LIPA's electric rates relative to other similar regional utilities each year.
 The Board conducts an annual review of the Policy and considers as part of its review whether LIPA has remained in compliance with the Policy and whether any updates or revisions should be made to the Policy.
-The Policy was last reviewed by the Board in June 2021, and last amended in July 2019.
+The Policy was last reviewed and amended by the Board in May 2022.